 What Does Minimalism Mean For Me?

 I read somewhere that to some it means owning 100 items or less.
-Well this is simple not possible when you have a family.
-Instead see it as a big declutter-athon.
-Let go of those items that you are keeping around incase you may “one day” find a need for it.
+Well, this is simply not possible when you have a family.
+Instead, see it as a big declutter-athon.
+Let go of those items that you are keeping around in case you may “one day” find a need for it.
 Let them go!
 This is what I’m currently working on, because even though I have a fairly large home.
 I am tired of walking past cupboards filled with things I simply do not use, want or love.